EGwizdala/MyLibrary/README.md

 # MyLibrary
-An application that allows to add, delete and modify your favorite books.
+An application that allows to create and modify book list.

 ## Table of contents
 * [General info](#general-info)